Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 Food & Budget

-Q: What should I eat in Udaipur?
+Q: What should you eat in Udaipur?

 A: Dal baati churma — the Rajasthani staple.
 Hard wheat balls with dal and sweet crumbled wheat.
 Find it at the clock tower market stalls (100-200 INR).